wxwefr/csgo-kernel/README.md

 # csgo-kernel

 A super simple kernel project made while learning game hacking.
 Using the GuidedHacking series,

-I won't be updating this since it was made just to learn about using kernel.
+## I won't be updating this since it was made just to learn about using kernel.

-How to use
+### How to use

-Change offsets
+Change csgo offsets using hazedumper

 Build Project